 At the turn of the century, BA introduced the first fully flat bed in long-haul business class.

 Designed by tangerine, it featured a patented “yin-yang” layout of rear and forward facing seats that would convert into fully flat beds.

 The new Club World cabin was one of a series of investments in new cabins at the turn of the century, including a new World Traveller Plus cabin and revamped cabins in World Traveller, First and Concorde.

-The sense of optimism at the the turn of the century and the prospect of “21st Century Air Travel”, reflected in the “Famous Faces” advert below, would ultimately prove to be short-lived.
+The sense of optimism at the the turn of the century and the prospect of “21st Century Air Travel”, reflected in the “Famous Faces” advert below with the soundtrack “Something In The Air” by Thunderclap Newman, would ultimately prove to be short-lived.

 In Part 7: BA recovers from the events of 11 September 2001 and promotes it new Club World service designed around maximising sleep.
 Read more here.